 Education is evolving, and over the years it has changed a great deal.
 Gone are the days where the teacher stands and dictates from a book whilst students write down the information word for word, and learn it by rote.
 Things have changed.
 Researchers found that children had different ways of learning and that a teacher-led ‘chalk and talk’ method was only really useful for a limited number of students.
 They began to understand the importance of play in a child’s education (Froebel) and about different stages in a child’s development (Piaget) and how a child’s ability to learn and succeed can be influenced by different factors including social ones and the help of others (Vygotsky).
 New buzzwords came into education such as inclusion, cross-curricular learning, fixed and growth mindsets (Dweck) and all the time our understanding of what works expanded with each new theory.
 Straight lines of front-facing desks were replaced with smaller groups of children sat around tables, encouraged to interact with one another, to play and explore, and to ask questions of themselves and the teacher.
-We got playdough and messy play, Forest Schools and digital classrooms, as passive learning was replaced by child-led, active learning.
+We got playdough and messy play, Forest Schools and digital classrooms, as passive early learning was replaced by child-led, active learning.
+Read on to discover the pros and cons of gamification in the early years and see how your setting can include game-based learning.

 Arguably, the biggest innovation in education recently has been over the last 20 months or so, when many schools in the UK and around the world were forced to close their physical doors and take lessons online into virtual classrooms due to COVID-19.
 Forced to abandon traditional routes, educationalists began using technology more and more to help facilitate the learning process.
 Teachers learned Zoom, Teams and Google Classroom, and suddenly, everyone was trying to find innovative ways to engage a class of students all studying at home!